 It’s no secret that we’re big fans of volunteer travel, ecotourism and other opportunities to incorporate service or sustainability into a family vacation.
 Not only do these types of experiences benefit communities around the world, they also help kids understand social environmental issues in a concrete way and plant the seeds for a lifelong commitment to positive change.

 In practice, this takes any number of forms, from helping schoolchildren learn English to working on an organic farm.
-The Volunteer Family website is a great starting point to find a program that suits your own family well and, equally important, is vetted and reputable.
+The International Volunteer HQ website is a great starting point to find a program that suits your own family well and, equally important, is vetted and reputable.
 Even traditional resort brands such as Beaches have gotten in on the action through programs like the Sandals Foundation, which leads educational, environmental and community improvements on its host islands.